 Similarly, for all the woolly talk of being ‘partners’ to clients, not enough is done to cultivate the conditions required.
 No wonder the classic ‘land and expand’ approach to new-business often leaves you in a tactical pigeonhole that makes account growth harder.

 Ultimately, failing to change these ingrained habits – like chasing any CMO with a budget – makes you complicit in your own commoditisation.

-The pandemic has heightened the need to face fundamental issues that have been looming for years.
-But as the market recovers, to thrive against a vibrant independent sector, you need to be decisive.
+The pandemic has heightened the need to address fundamental issues that have been looming for years.
+But to thrive as the market recovers, you must be decisive.

 Thankfully, turning the tanker doesn’t mean boiling the ocean.
 Instead, fast-paced change prospers through targeted intervention.

-And because every solution is unique, there is no ‘average’, ‘best practice’ sets the bar too low and ‘ASAP’ is too slow.
-So your roadmap must be bespoke – and you need it now.
+And because every agency is unique, there is no ‘average’, ‘best practice’ sets the bar too low and ‘ASAP’ is too slow.
+So your roadmap needs to be bespoke – and you need it now.